Simple DIY Chocolate Easter Egg Decorating

 Quickly sprinkle all over with your hundreds and thousands.
 Put a plate underneath to catch the excess but be warned, these little blighters are surprisingly bouncy and will go EVERYWHERE!

 Give the egg a shake upside down over the plate and then leave to set for a few minutes.
+You can return it to that foil nest if you’ve not thrown it away.

-As the eggs I had bought had the message and design already on them I played around and tried to highlight the Happy Easter message by circling it with chocolate and sprinkles.
+As the eggs I had bought had the Easter message and design already on them I played around and tried to highlight the Happy Easter message by circling it with chocolate and sprinkles.
 I feel this is a bit less successful but I’ve included it here in case you love it!

 Personalised Creme Eggs

-The method is exactly the same, paint an initial on with the melted chocolate and then sprinkle quickly before it sets.
+Paint an initial onto the small chocolate egg with the melted chocolate and then sprinkle quickly with your sprinkles before the chocolate sets.
 I found it helpful to just tidy the letters up before the chocolate set by pushing the sprinkles in gently with the end of the paintbrush.
+You could use the handle of a tea spoon to do this too.

 These turned out quite nicely, if I do say so myself!